Michael Roy Toney: Case

 On the evening of Thanksgiving Day, November 28, 1985, in the Hilltop Mobile Home Park between Lake Worth and Azle, Texas, several members of the Blount family were celebrating the holiday together in the Blounts' trailer.
 The family included Joe Blount, a 44-year-old skilled mechanic; his wife Susan; their 15-year-old daughter Angela; their son Robert; Joe's brother Carl; and Michael Columbus, Carl's son.

-After the family ate Thanksgiving dinner, Ray Blount went home around 5:00 p.m.
+After the family ate Thanksgiving dinner, Carl Blount went home around 5:00 p.m.
 Around 9:00 p.m., Susan Blount went to lie down for a nap.
 Joe Blount drove Robert, Angela and Michael to a convenience store about half a mile away from the park where they bought snacks and beer.
 Susan soon heard a knock at the front door.
 She looked out the window but did not see anybody, so she returned to her nap.
 When the rest of family returned from the convenience store, they discovered a briefcase on the doorstep.
 The three teenagers were excited because they thought that the briefcase might have either money or jewels in it.
 After bringing the briefcase inside, Angela opened the latches and it exploded.
 Joe, Angela, and Michael were killed when a bomb in the briefcase exploded.